oap-project/pmem-shuffle/README.md

 ### 8.2
 If you failed to open file on fsdax or devdax, please make sure current user has root permission.
 It's required to have root permission to manipulate PMem namespace.

+### 8.3
+For devdax usage, please invoke `pmempool rm {devdax-namespace}` right after you create devdax namespace.
+There might be existed pool file that affects PMem Shuffle to create pool file on it.

 ### Reference guides (without BKC access)
 -----------------------------------
 If you do not have BKC access, please following below official guide: